 Proposed flood storage reservoir layout.
 (Arup, 2022)

-Very careful consideration of the whole life carbon impact is being taken through the design process, and planning for both the construction and operational phase of the reservoir’s lifetime.
-We are trialling low-carbon concrete, which we plan to use throughout the reservoir structures apparatus if suitable.
+Very careful consideration of the whole life carbon impact is being taken through the design process for the construction and operational phase of the reservoir’s lifetime.
+We plan to use low carbon concrete throughout the reservoir to construct the control structure and ancillary apparatus.

 The Scheme is aiming to achieve a 20% Biodiversity Net Gain (BNG), introducing new habitat enhancements for ecology local to the site.
 From December 2023, a minimum requirement of 10% BNG will have to be achieved by all developments, as part of the enactment of the Environment Act 2021.